CNugteren/CLBlast/doc/clblast.md

 xASUM: Absolute sum of values in a vector
 -------------

-Accumulates the absolute value of each element in the x vector.
-The results are stored in the asum buffer.
+Accumulates the absolute value of _n_ elements in the _x_ vector.
+The results are stored in the _asum_ buffer.

 C++ API:
 ```